NilsKuhler/Blog/_posts/2019-10-08-how to create this blog.md

    Remote Settings: In my case I use the value "/Blog" for baseurl when deploying the site to my github Blog repository.

+   Local settings:
-   Local settings: baseurl should be "" or empty. url in the _config.yml might need also be set to "" E.g. If I run the site with baseurl="/Blog" I will get a local error in the Jekyll log:
+   baseurl should be empty.(DO NOT USE "" ) url in the _config.yml .
+If I run the site with baseurl="/Blog" I will get a local error in the Jekyll log:
    [2019-10-09 03:16:25] ERROR `/Blog' not found.
+   url should contain the same value as for production.
+The mobile menu does not work correctly if there is not provided a value for this variable.

 * Error file location on github (when deploying on server.
 You have to go to the github repository and settings and Github pages section.
 Possibly deployment errors are mentioned in the Github pages section.
 * You can review the exact setting _config and changes I made to my github pages here: